 This list of ideas are simple, very simple.
 My family doesn’t do over-the-top themed activities so you won’t find those here.
 Just easy ideas that any family can do to start bonding together a little more each week.

-13 Fun Activities for Spending Time with Family
+13 Fun Activities that are Fun for the Whole Family

 Go on a walk together.
 If you are a fit family (or need to be) this is a great way to laugh, talk, race each other and get out of the house.
 Oh and burn off some much-needed calories after dinner!